Business Funding/Manufacturing

 Common manufacturing terminology relevant to MCA underwriting: tier-1, tier-2, tier-3 suppliers (closeness to OEM customer); OEM (original equipment manufacturer); BOM (bill of materials); WIP (work-in-progress inventory); FG (finished goods inventory); RM (raw materials); CNC (computer numerical control machining); EDI (electronic data interchange for customer ordering); JIT (just-in-time delivery); Kanban (production scheduling system); Six Sigma and Lean manufacturing; takt time; OEE (overall equipment effectiveness); APQP (advanced product quality planning for automotive); PPAP (production part approval process); CAR (corrective action request); ISO 9001 and AS9100 (quality certifications); IATF 16949 (automotive quality standard); ITAR (defense export controls); CMMC (cybersecurity for defense contracting); first article inspection (FAI); SPC (statistical process control).

-Manufacturing Funding by Location
+Nationwide Manufacturing Funding

 Frequently Asked Questions